Gastroesophageal Reflux (GER) and Gastroesophageal Reflux Disease (GERD) in Children and Adolescents

 Points to Remember

-  - GER occurs when stomach contents back up into the esophagus.
+- Gastroesophageal reflux (GER) occurs when stomach contents flow back up into the esophagus.

 Hope through Research

 The Division of Digestive Diseases and Nutrition at the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) supports basic and clinical research into GI diseases, including GER and GERD.